shah0150/MAD9145-W21/docs/assignments/information-architecture.md

 ### IA Checklist:

-* IA diagram contains app name, primary navigation, and secondary navigation
+* IA diagram contains app name and shows the core navigation system of the entire app.
 * It includes a legend.
 It is easy to follow and understand.
 It uses user-friendly words.
-* It shows the core navigation system of the entire app.
 * It matches your persona's goals and supports task flow of your scenarios.
 * It is focused, logical, and well-structured.
 * It contains proper categories.